Madhan-I/100DaysofCloud/Journey/001/Day 01.md

 ![S7](https://user-images.githubusercontent.com/55656091/88684582-a79e3000-d112-11ea-804a-5c2076ee099b.JPG)

-Make note of the IP address that is assigned in the expose deployment operation.
+Make note of the IP address that is assigned in the expose deployment.
 You should now be able to visit this IP address from your browser!

 You should see the following:

 ![s9](https://user-images.githubusercontent.com/55656091/88685971-2e074180-d114-11ea-9510-ad4b3dfdd4df.JPG)

 After the cluster is ready, you need to deploy the application.
-Make sure that you name the deployment to be “fancytest” expose the service on port 80 and map it to port 8080.
+Make sure that you name the deployment to be “fancytest”, expose the service on port 80 and map it to port 8080.

 COMMAND: